 We love this guest article, written by Second Saturday Leader Dr. Shokohi.
 It provides loads of important information for parents who are preparing for a divorce.
 College costs are always a difficult (and scary topic), but financial planning for college can become even more complicated once you are divorced.
 Who is going to pay when the big tuition bill arrives and how do you negotiate college expenses effectively with your spouse?
 Dr. Shokohi has the answers.

-Even if your children are young at the time of your divorce, you still need to keep college in mind.
+Even if your children are young at the time of your divorce, you still need to keep a college education in mind.
 Your children’s college tuition is likely to be one of the greatest future expenses you face, and even if you get full custody of your children, you should not have to shoulder that burden alone.
-Rather than waiting until the acceptance letters start coming to discuss who is going to cover what costs, you need to address this topic during your divorce negotiations.
+Rather than waiting until the acceptance letters start coming to discuss who is going to cover what college expenses, you need to address this issue during your divorce negotiation.

-Don’t Be Left High and Dry When It’s Time to Pay for College
+Don’t Be Left High and Dry When It’s Time to Pay for a College Education

 According to the College Data, the full cost of an average state college for the 2017-2018 academic year was $25,290 a year.
 For private colleges, that cost shoots up to $50,900 a year.
 Keep in mind that many students these days take more than four years to graduate and that college costs have been rising precipitously each year.